Who can change energy providers?

 Fixed or variable rates

 Most energy plans have variable rates.
-This means that your provider can change your rates at any time, provided they give a few days written notice.
+This means that your provider can change your rates at any time, provided they give a few working days written notice.
 There are fixed rate plan options out there, but they are quite rare and their rates can be slightly more expensive.

 Hidden fees